 Burundi will have 13 national public holidays in 2026.

 Yes.
-Eid al’ Fitr (March 20) and Eid al’ Adha (May 27) are national holidays, with dates tentative pending lunar sighting.
+Eid al-Fitr (March 20) and Eid al-Adha (May 27) are national holidays, with dates tentative pending lunar sighting.

 3. What is Unity Day, and why is it observed?

-On February 5, Unity Day promotes harmony between Tutsi and Hutu communities and stems from the history of civil struggle.
+On February 5, Unity Day promotes harmony between the Tutsi and Hutu communities and stems from the history of civil struggle.

 4. Are Christian holidays like Ascension Day and Assumption Day included?